Diabetes is often colloquially referred to as sugar in India.

 Often mistakenly thought of as the core contributor to the resulting disease of diabetes, sugar encompasses this term to simplify the cause, but this is actually a myth.

 Living with diabetes issues is already a lot, right?
 Checking numbers, remembering pills, trying to eat right — it’s a full-time job.
 And then, out of nowhere, you notice bladder trouble creeping in.
 Leaks, sudden bathroom rushes, waking up at night.
 Not fun, but it happens more often than people say.
+Using supportive products like elderly diapers can make everyday life easier while you work on long-term solutions.
+They help you stay comfortable, confident, and active instead of stressing over bladder issues.

 Why, though?
 Well… high sugar messes with nerves.
 Those same nerves help your bladder know when it’s time.
 If the signal gets weak, you might not feel the urge until it’s too late.
 Or you try to go, but it doesn’t empty fully.
 Both ways — leaks sneak in.